-After sending everyone across the river, the Torah says that "Jacob remained alone" (Genesis 32:25).
-Why was he alone on the far side of the river?
-The Talmud (Chulin 91a) says that "Jacob forgot some small earthenware jugs and returned to retrieve them."
+After sending everyone safely across the river, the Torah says that "Jacob remained alone" (Genesis 32:25).
+According to the Talmud (Chullin 91a) Jacob was alone because he "forgot some small earthenware jugs and returned to retrieve them."

 So too everything in our world.

-To be a Tzaddik
+To Be a Tzaddik

 The difference is subtle, but in fact speaks volumes.
 Esav is saying: "I have a lot..." but I sure could use more!
 Whereas Jacob is saying: "According to my part in God's grand eternal plan, I have everything – exactly as I need."

-Today, society is plagued by a disease called "Disposability."
+Modern society is plagued by a disease called "Disposability."
 We have forgotten the principle that "everything has value."
 When a toaster breaks, we buy a new one.
 When a shirt tears, we get a new one.
-And how do we subconsciously carry this into our relationships?
-When a marriage is dull, do we get a new one?

 How does "disposability" affect the overall value society places on life?
 How does this impact environmental conservation?
 How does this impact violent crime?
+How do we subconsciously carry this into our relationships?
+When a marriage is dull, do we get a new one?